 When Benny’s announced their closing earlier this year, people throughout south-east New England were shocked.
 A staple for automotive parts, household goods, and toys the family-owned discount chain is closing all 35 stores by the end of 2017.

-The prototypical response to the closing was “I love Benny’s, how could the close?
+The common response to the closing was “I love Benny’s, how could the close?
 I haven’t been in forever, but they’re such a great store”.
 And therein lies the problem, with great prices available online, shipped to your door, large format discount stores are loosing more foot traffic everyday.
 Desperate shoppers said they shouldn’t be so quick to throw in the towel — that they should adapt to the changing market and go online too, but is there room for another regional discount store on the eCommerce landscape?

 There are two options for Benny’s to continue online: direct to consumer (their own site) or through existing marketplaces (eBay, Amazon, Walmart.com, etc.).
 Direct to consumer would give them better margins overall by leaving out the middleman.
 Marketplaces offer a large customer base from the start and support in promotions.